ffund/network-modeling-and-analysis/common-mistakes-simulation/README.md

 Plot the results: in a single plot, put ρ on the x-axis, and mean queue size on the y-axis.
 Make the y-axis a log10 scale.
 Plot each of the six simulation results as a point, and plot the prediction of the analytical model as a line.

-**Lab report**: Show your plot, and also include a table of values (like the one here, but will values filled in to each cell):
+**Lab report**: Create a plot, and also make a table of values (like the one here, but with values filled in to each cell):

 | ρ  | Mean queue size - simulation | Mean queue size - analytical model |
 | ------------- | ------------- | ------------- |